groland11/nagios-check-ifaddress/README.md

 - Especially usefull if you want to check floating / virtual IP addresses in a cluster / high availability environment
 - Exclude certain IP addresses to detect split brain situations in clusters
 - Chose between critical or warning check result for specific interfaces
+- Log only verbose/debug ouitput to logfile.
+Regular Nagios output message will still be printed to stdout.
+This way you can enable verbose output, while the Nagios check keeps running.

 ## Requirements
 - Red Hat Enterprise Linux 7/8/9 or similar; probably works on most Linux distributions